chieakiba/beer-api/README.md

 Clone this repo to your desktop and run `npm install` to install all of the dependencies.

 Install plugin that allows Allow-Control-Access-Origin to your browser.
-For Google Chrome, install this plugin (https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en).
+For Google Chrome, install this plugin: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en

 Once installed make sure that it's enabled so you can start using this app!